benjymous/annotations/sandman/sandman.22.md

 	Panel 5:  Samael ("Poison Angel") was the principal angel of death in medieval Jewish folklore, where he is under the control of God.
 Many alternate spellings exist.
-In the Targum, an Aramaic paraphrasing/translation of the Old Testament, Samael is identified with Lucifer.
+In the Targum, an Aramaic paraphrasing/translation of the Old Testament, Samael is identified with Lucifer, According to "Man Myth and Magic: an illustrated encylcopedia of mythology religon and the unknown", Samael was "incorrectly identified with Lucifer.".
 Robert Graves, a British poet, classicist, and translator, and much-admired writer of several works of and about myth and historical novels such as _I, Claudius_, translates Samael as "Venom of God".
 Hebrew myth calls Samael "Chief of all Satans" ("Satan" =